No. 111 (f) Squadron, RCAF

 Outrunning the runway, the other consequence of faulty brakes, could create

 some embarrassing moments.
 This is a picture of Warrant Officer II Red McLeod's P-40E being fished out of the ocean.
-On April 19, 1943, according to the Squadron Daily Diary, while landing AL 194,
+On April 19, 1943, according to the Squadron Daily Diary, while landing AL 194, "He crashed off the end of the runway into the ocean".
+He was not hurt nor was the Kitty very damaged.

 (Photo by Department of National Defence PMR 75-603)